 Sourdough bread is so incredibly tasty, and sourdough baking is actually pretty easy to do.
-There’s a world of possibilities in what you can make, from crumpets to pizza crust to bread.
-But first you need a sourdough starter!
+There’s a world of possibilities in what you can make, from crumpets to pizza crust to delicious sourdough breads and rolls for sandwiches and sides.

-It’s not as hard as you think.
-The good thing about sourdough bread baking is that it’s not as complicated as it might seem.
+It’s easy.
+The good thing about sourdough bread baking is that it’s easy.
 Our grandmothers and their grandmothers before them used a sourdough starter instead of commercial yeast for years.
 We, with all our newfangled technology, can do it all the more easily.

 It’s economical.
 If anyone in your home eats sandwiches, you know that bread from the store is not cheap.
 Not even the cheap kind is cheap.
-Since we’ve got seven people here, that’s a lot of bread.
-Over the last year, I’ve successfully replaced mediocre $3 loaves with exceptional, artisan-style sourdough bread for about a buck a boule.
+You can replace mediocre $6 loaves with exceptional, artisan-style sourdough bread for about a buck a boule!

-Here’s what you need for feeding and maintaining a sourdough starter:
+You’ll need equal parts of starter, flour, and water for feeding and maintaining an active sourdough starter:

 sourdough starter – You can buy a starter online, get some from a friend like I did, or build your own from flour and water.
-I’ve never had success with the latter, so I’ve always used a commercial starter, or one from a friend.
+I’ve never had success with sourdough starter recipes, so I’ve always used a commercial sourdough starter, or one from a friend.

 water – I used filtered water, but there’s some debate about what’s best.